vectordotdev/vector/website/docs/reference/transforms/lua.md

 end
 ```

-### Lua Manual
+### Learning Lua

-Understanding Lua and how to write it is outside of the scope of Vector.
-We
-encourage you to take a look at the [Lua manual][urls.lua_manual] for more
-information.
+In order to write non-trivial transforms in Lua, one has to have basic
+understanding of Lua.
+Because Lua is an easy to learn language, reading the
+first few chapters of [the official book][urls.lua_pil] or consulting
+[the manual][urls.lua_manual] would suffice.

 ### Lua Version